-Consistent with the current condition of market monitoring, an alternative to placing restrictions on rebids close to dispatch would be to increase the reporting requirements on generators.
-A window of time prior to dispatch would still apply, but any rebids made that apply to dispatch intervals within this period of time would require a report to be provided in relation to the rebid.
-No additional regulation would be placed on rebids made prior to the late rebidding period, reflecting the higher probability of rebids made at these times leading to inefficient market outcomes.
+A window of time prior to dispatch would still apply, but any rebids made that apply to dispatch intervals within this period of time would require a contemporaneous record to be kept in relation to the rebid.
+No additional regulation would be placed on rebids made prior to the late rebidding period, reflecting the higher probability of rebids made at these times leading to efficient market outcomes.